USF-ML2/usf-ml2-public/spark_tutorial_1.md

 To do all this we'll be making use of [Spark](http://spark.apache.org), a project out of the AMPLab here at Berkeley that aims to greatly increase the speed of Hadoop MapReduce by keeping data in memory when possible.

 Spark allows one to write code in Java, Scala, and Python.
-We'll use the Python interface, called PySpark, as Python is more widely known in the Statistics and Economics communities and should be easier to get started with for those who don't know any of those languages.
+We'll use the Python interface, called PySpark.

 ### 1.2 Getting data onto your cluster and onto the HDFS